dspydev/python-projects/furniture-store-receipt-py/README.md

 # Conclusion

-In conclusion, we recommend the store bundle the less popular items with the best-selling item, Lovely Loveseat, as a package deal and market it through various channels.
+In conclusion, I recommend the store bundle the less popular items with the best-selling item, Lovely Loveseat, as a package deal and market it through various channels.
 The bundled price should be reasonable to prevent a loss in profit.
 The store should track sales before and after implementation of the solution, and regularly monitor and adjust the plan as necessary.

 # Next Steps